 How do you make Peanut Butter Cookies?

 As with most baking, I recommend softening the butter to room temperature, or at least 45-60 minutes out of the refrigerator.
 It’s not absolute, but suggested.
 I also like to measure out my larger ingredients like the flour, peanut butter, and brown sugar.
+If you have a nut allergy, you could also make this recipe with our Crunchy 5 Seed Butter, available in our online shop.
 Once that’s done, we’re ready to go.
 Following the peanut butter cookie recipe is pretty easy.
 Sift all the dry ingredients together; combine the wet ingredients in stages, then add the dry mixture to the wet.
 The cookie recipe below is doubled from my mom’s original recipe.
 If you find that the mixture seems too wet, just add another 1/2 cup of flour.
 For peanut butter cookies, the dough should be moist, but not too moist….
 I know, very scientific terms.

 I try to be very efficient in everything I do, and baking is no exception.
 Each tray of the peanut butter cookies bakes in the oven for 10-12 minutes each.
 I will usually prepare two trays of cookies at a time.
 While they are baking I’m getting the next two trays ready to pop in the oven.
 If you want to be even more efficient, and you have the space for 6 cookie trays, you can have 2 in the oven, 2 cooling, and 2 being prepped to go in the oven.
 Or, you can have a glass of wine (or milk) and just take your time.